faucet-stream wires 23 source and 18 sink connectors together with a single

 faucet run pipeline.yaml

-- Fast and reliable by default — native streaming with bounded memory, connection pooling, multi-row inserts, bulk APIs, and parallel I/O.
+Native streaming with bounded memory, connection pooling, multi-row inserts, bulk APIs, and parallel I/O — performance is the reason the library exists.

 How this book is organized

-- Getting Started — install, run your first pipeline in five minutes, and learn the core concepts.
+- Getting Started — install, run your first pipeline in five minutes, and (if you like) learn the whole architecture as a story.

 - Tutorials — end-to-end walkthroughs of real pipelines (incremental REST → BigQuery, Postgres CDC, DAGs, embedding).

-- Cookbook — short, task-oriented recipes for pagination, auth, state, dead-letter queues, and compression.
+- Cookbook — short, task-oriented recipes for pagination, auth, state, upserts, dead-letter queues, secrets, and more.

 - Reference — the connector catalog, CLI commands, and config-file grammar.